GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 ### Configuration

-First ensure you are running within a virtual python enviroment, make sure gcloud config project is set to correct values.
+First ensure you are running within a virtual python enviroment, make sure gcloud config project is set to correct value.
 Otherwise use the following command to set it

 ```shell
 gcloud config set project {PROJECT_ID}